ferrucc-io/ferruccio/content/posts/starting-a-blog.md

 You'll know you're doing it right, when you'll have people refreshing the content of your website every day to check if you've posted something new.

 You're doing it right if you get messages thanking you for what you wrote.
-Once you get unsolicited messages like:
+Unsolicited messages like:

 > "This was illuminating, it opened up a world of possibilities in my mind."